MississaugaCoding/mississaugacoding.github.io/_posts/2015-08-25-html-css-js-intro-session2.md

 <button>Click Me Now</button>
 {% endhighlight %}

-Two very important HTML attributes to know about, and use, are: id and class
+A very important HTML attribute to know about, and use, is _id_.

 {% highlight html %}
 <p  id="mytext" > Some text on my web page </p>
 {% endhighlight %}

+{% highlight html %}
+<button id="myButton" >Click Me Now</button>
+{% endhighlight %}

-The 'id' attribute allows us to (optionally) give a unique identifier to any HTML element on our web page.
+The _id_ attribute lets us give a unique identifier to any HTML element on our web page.

-The 'class' attribute is very similar but for a group of HTML elements.
+The _class_ attribute is very similar but for a group of HTML elements.

-Both these attributes allow us to refer to a specific HTML element or element(s).
+The _id_ and _class_ attributes allow us to refer to a specific HTML element or element(s).

-Why that is important will be made apparent in a few minutes, but first...
+ - let us refer to our HTML elements in CSS and in JavaScript.

 ###Let's introduce some JavaScript into the mix

-_Variables_

-A key concept in any programming langauge is the concept of variables.
+As we did in the case of CSS, we need to let our HTML know about our JavaScript.

+{% highlight html %}
+<script src="script.js"></script>
+{% endhighlight %}

+####Variables

 Here's how a variable is defined in JavaScript.

 {% highlight javascript %}
+var empName = 'Jane Doe';
-var myVar = 'some value';
+var empExt = 4279;
-alert(myVar);
+alert(empName);
+alert(empExt);
+alert('Name:' + empName + '  Ext:' + empExt);
 {% endhighlight %}

-_Built-in functions_
+Note:

+  - the word _var_
+  - variable assignment
+  - naming rules
+  - case-sensitive
+  - common simple types: numeric, string, boolean

+####Built-in functions

+_alert()_ is a JavaScript function.

+Another built-in function is _getElementById()_
+- fetches an HTML element from our page so we can do something to it, e.g. style it dynamicallyAnother

 {% highlight javascript %}
 var myElem = document.getElementById('mytext');